thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

         columns.Command(command => { command.Edit(); command.Destroy(); });
     })

-Here we setup each column for the Grid.
+Here we set up each column for the Grid.
 Calling `Filterable(false)` allows you selective choose when a column cannot be filtered by the user.

 Calling `ClientFooterTemplate` allows you to specify a footer which is displayed for the specified column.
-In our case these footer templates make use of the [DataSource aggregates](/api/framework/datasource#configuration-aggregate) that we setup, later on, in our DataSource.
+In our case these footer templates make use of the [DataSource aggregates](/api/framework/datasource#configuration-aggregate) that we set up, later on, in our DataSource.
 As the client footer templates are bound client-side we use [Kendo's templating syntax](/api/framework/kendo#methods-template) to tell it which aggregate to display the result of (in our case we only bind against a **sum** aggregate).

-The last column is a command column and we use the Grid's builtin **Edit** and **Destroy** commands.
+The last column is a command column and we use the Grid's built-in **Edit** and **Destroy** commands.

     .Filterable()
     .ToolBar(toolbar => toolbar.Create())